Efficient Feature-based Image Registration by Mapping Sparsified Surfaces: Experimental results

 \section{Experimental results}

 In this section, we demonstrate the effectiveness of our proposed triangulation scheme.
 The algorithms are implemented using MATLAB.
+The unsharp masking step is done using MATLAB's \texttt{imsharpen}.
+The PSO segmentation is done using the MATLAB Central function \texttt{segmentation}.
 For solving the mentioned linear systems, the backslash operator ($\backslash$) in MATLAB is used.
-The test images are courtesy of the RetargetMe dataset \cite{Rubinstein10}.
+The test images are courtesy of the RetargetMe dataset \cite{Rubinstein10} and the Middlebury Stereo Datasets \cite{Scharstein03,Scharstein07}.
 The bird image is courtesy of the first author.
 All experiments are performed on a PC with an Intel(R) Core(TM) i7-4500U CPU @1.80 GHz processor and 8.00 GB RAM.